bombchus/z64-music-wiki/docs/basic/overview.md

 Key-based instruments, commonly referred to as "drums" and "sound effects", are instruments which have a single sample assigned to a single key on the virtual MIDI piano.
 Key-based instruments, despite what the name "key-based" may imply, are used in channels just like channel-based instruments are.
 However, the way their data is handled is the basis for their name.
 Key-based instruments as previously stated assign a single sample, ADSR envelope, and pan value to a single piano key in the virtual MIDI piano from the note range 21 (A1) to 85 (C7); the way key-based instruments are tuned in *Ocarina of Time* and *Majora's Mask* is different as well.

 ## Instrument Ranges
 Instruments in *Ocarina of Time* and *Majora's Mask* are limited in their range.
-The synthesis driver—which is responsible for pitch shifting sample data—used in *Ocarina of Time* and *Majora's Mask* can only shift notes up two octaves and down any number of octaves to the desired pitch.
-The Nintendo 64 Programming Manual states, "The pitch shifter resamples the resulting data (up one octave, down any number of octaves) to the desired pitch."[^1] However, in practice it is two octaves instead of one octave.
+The Nintendo 64 Programming Manual states the following: "The pitch shifter resamples the resulting data (up one octave, down any number of octaves) to the desired pitch."[^1] However, the playback code given to the synthesis driver—which is responsible for pitch shifting sample data—in *Ocarina of Time* and *Majora's Mask* allows for an increase of two octaves instead of just a single octave:

 === ":material-code-braces:&nbsp; C"
     ```c title="playback.c" linenums="0"
-    void AudioPlayback_NoteSetResamplingRate(NoteSampleState* sampleState, f32 resamplingRateInput) {
+    void AudioPlayback_NoteSetResamplingRate(NoteSampleState* sampleState,
+                                             f32 resamplingRateInput) {
+        // Set the initial resampling rate to 0.0f
         f32 resamplingRate = 0.0f;

+        // Determines if the given resampling rate is lower than 2.0f
         if (resamplingRateInput < 2.0f) {
               sampleState->bitField1.hasTwoParts = false;
               resamplingRate = CLAMP_MAX(resamplingRateInput, 1.99998f);

+        // If the given resampling rate is higher than 2.0f the following happens
         } else {
             sampleState->bitField1.hasTwoParts = true;
+            // If the given resampling rate is above 4.0f, cap the resampling rate to 2.0f
             if (resamplingRateInput > 3.99996f) {
                 resamplingRate = 1.99998f;
+            // If the resampling rate is not above 4.0f then set the resampling rate equal
+            // to half the given resampling rate.
             } else {
                 resamplingRate = resamplingRateInput * 0.5f;
             }